-Anyone is welcome to come get supplies from QCNE.
+Anyone is welcome to come get supplies from QCHR.
 We want to make it very easy for people to access our resources.

-Here is an example of a membership card for the QCNE.
+Here is an example of a membership card for QCHR.

-Participants of QCNE have certain legal protections, however, these are new laws.
+Participants of QCHR have certain legal protections, however, these are new laws.
 Because drugs laws have changed so quickly in NC, law enforcement isn't always aware.
 This could lead to misunderstandings.

 What Do I Need to Bring?

 Just yourself!
 We do not require you have any used syringes.
 We're called an exchange, but we don't require you bring any syringes to exchange.

 All our supplies and testing are free to whoever needs them.

 If you do have used syringes that you'd like us to dispose of for you---great.
 It always helps us for you to bring back any equipment once you're done with it.
 Community support and trust is built when we can say we're keeping used syringes off the street by properly disposing of our participants syringes once they are done with them.

 There's another safe alternative for disposing of syringes: laundry detergent bottles.
 Laundry detergent bottles are made of thick plastic, and considered puncture proof, making them a safe, and legal, alternative to biohazard containers.